opencv/opencv/modules/core/doc/basic_structures.rst

 .. c:function:: template<typename _Tp> const _Tp* Mat::ptr(int i=0) const

-    Return pointer to the specified matrix row
+    Returns a pointer to the specified matrix row.

-    :param i: The 0-based row index
+    :param i: A 0-based row index.

 The methods return ``uchar*`` or typed pointer to the specified matrix row.
-See the sample in :func:`Mat::isContinuous` () on how to use these methods.
+See the sample in :func:`Mat::isContinuous` () to know how to use these methods.

 .. index:: Mat::at